 No place on earth soothes my spirit and my soul quite like the Bosque del Apache National Wildlife Refuge.

-It is a place of peace and beauty and balance, where I recharge and immerse myself in a cycle of life that has been ongoing for millions of years.
+It is a place of peace and beauty and balance, where I can recharge and immerse myself in a cycle of life that has been ongoing for millions of years.

 It reinforces my belief that protecting and enabling the wildlife that are critical to our survival is paramount.

-Considered by many to be the jewel of the National Wildlife Refuge system the Bosque del Apache is located along a beautiful stretch of the Rio Grande River Valley South of San Antonio, New Mexico.
+Considered by many to be the crown jewel of the National Wildlife Refuge system the Bosque del Apache is located along a beautiful stretch of the Rio Grande River Valley South of San Antonio, New Mexico.

 People travel from all over the world to spend time here, and although it is a year-round home to many hundreds of bird species such as Egrets and Herons the refuge is most noted for the Sandhill Cranes and Snow Geese that winter there.